3 Accessing Data and Making Your First Plot

 3.5 Wrapping up

 Working with code is hard, and I promise you that you will run into problems.
-When you do, just remember that everyone has problems with their code.
-It’s normal, and it would be weird if you didn’t have any issues.
+When you do, just remember that everyone has problems with their code—it’s normal, and it would be weird if you didn’t have any issues.

 We’ll get more into the details of working with ggplot in the coming weeks.
 But for now, you should have at minimum some helpful examples for how to: